bajtos/2022-modernize-backend-stack/README.md

-# It's time to modernize our Node.js backend stack!
+# Let's modernize Node.js backends

+and stop coding like it was 2013!

 View the slides at https://bajtos.github.io/2022-modernize-backend-stack